stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 which can contain multiple sub profiles represented by `<profile>`.
 The `<community>` element have two mandatory attributes `coi` and `text`.
-The `coi` attribute is usually an abreveation or shorthand form of the description of the community contained in the `text` attribute.
+The `coi` attribute is usually an abbreviation or shorthand form of the description of the community contained in the `text` attribute.